keboola/website/_solutions/solutions.md

     desc: "MallGroup Europa’s leading retail in 6 countries has enabled analytics through Keboola to all departments from logistics to customer success and marketing within two months. \n"
-- template: article-list-one-row
-  block: article-list-one-row
-  headline: Retail
-  content: In the heart of retail is purchase and warehouse management, through store
-    locations sales/same store comparisons, throughput and connection to customized CRM activities in marketing modern retail operations are very data heavy.
-The challenge is to not only connect all the data from internal system, 3rd party system and create a single view of customer, but allow collaboration through every department and always measure profitability of the whole customer journey.
-  list:
-  - desc: Store retail management and warehouse purchase predictions at McPen
-    title: McPen
-  - desc: From company operations to data driven customer experience and marketing
-    title: Slevomat.cz
-  - title: Lékárna.cz
-    desc: Reviving our Company with Reliable Data

 ---